 14:12 Then said he also to him that bade him, When thou makest a dinner or a supper, call not thy friends, nor thy brethren, neither thy kinsmen, nor thy rich neighbours; lest they also bid thee again, and a recompence be made thee.
 Now Jesus turns to the host of the meal (the Pharisee) and talks about the hospitality rules of throwing a party.
-Previously the parable had been spoken to the guests; while this second parable is spoken to the host.
+Previously, the parable had been spoken to the guests; while this second parable is spoken to the host.
 "Don't give a dinner for your friends or family and rich neighbors only.
 Don't look for a payback invitation.
 Rather invite people who have no possible way of paying you back.
 Invite the poor and dispossessed and you will be blessed by God in the end."
 Jesus is not saying that we can "never" have our friends, etc., over.
-Whether it's a dinner party or donating our time to some good cause, or whatever, our flesh is thinking, (It'll make me feel fulfilled, I'll get something in return, I'll look good doing it, people will like me more, etc.), Jesus says to do the opposite of what our flesh wants.
+Whether it's a dinner party or donating our time to some good cause, or whatever our flesh is thinking, (It'll make me feel fulfilled, I'll get something in return, I'll look good doing it, people will like me more, etc.).
+Jesus says to do the opposite of what our flesh wants.
 "And when you do good things, do them secretly, so that no one finds out" Matt.
-6: 1.
+6:1.
 It's not the activity that is condemned, but rather its purpose.

-14:13 But when thou makest a feast, call the poor, the maimed, the lame, the blind:- The next time you have a social dinner, invite someone who isn't socially acceptable.
-Stress hospitality towards those who could not repay you in this life.
+14:13 But when thou makest a feast, call the poor, the maimed, the lame, the blind:- The next time he is to have a social dinner, invite someone who isn't socially acceptable, like the poor, maimed, lame, and blind.
+Stress hospitality towards those who could not repay him in this life.
 Humility is serving those who are needy and cannot repay.
 Here, Jesus teaches, that works of charity are better than works of show.

-14:14 And thou shalt be blessed; for they cannot recompense thee: for thou shalt be recompensed at the resurrection of the just.
+14:14 And thou shalt be blessed; for they cannot recompense thee: for thou shalt be recompensed at the resurrection of the Just.
 "And you shall be blessed..."
-Look at His Promise with His Word standing as surety.
-You may not get any dinner invitations after that, but you'll certainly have a good seat at the Marriage Supper of the Lamb! "...for you shall be recompensed at the resurrection of the just."
-This proclaims the fact that God keeps account of all things and, to be sure, every good thing will be rewarded at the Resurrection, i.e. the Judgment Seat of Christ.
-Put your name in it!
-There is a reward in being humble!
+That's a sure Promise!
+Those invited in verse 13 can't pay him back, and may not get any dinner invitations after that, but he'll certainly have a good seat at the Marriage Supper of the Lamb ", for it says ... for you shall be recompensed at the resurrection of the just."
+This proclamation the fact that God keeps account of all things, and every good thing will be rewarded and repaid at the Resurrection, and/or the Judgment Seat of Christ in being humble!
+This is how the host is to show hospitality and in the end to be honored as a host.